TRENT-OS/test_chanmux/README.md

 ## Getting Started

-The project is to be included in a SeOS layout with seos\_sanbox (like seos\_tests) to build a binary image out of it
+The project is to be included in a TRENTOS layout with seos\_sanbox (like seos\_tests) to build a binary image.

 ### Dependencies